riot/riot.github.io/api.md

 `riot.uninstall(plugin: function): Set`

-1. `plugin` - function plugin already installed before
+1. `plugin` - function plugin that was already installed before

-<strong>@returns: </strong> a javascript `Set` containing all the plugin remaining functions installed
+<strong>@returns: </strong> a JavaScript `Set` containing all of the remaining plugin functions that are installed

 A plugin can be installed and uninstalled: